ARMmbed/mbed-client/README.md

 M2MInterface::unregister_object(M2MSecurity *object);
 ```

-Since this is an asynchronous operation, you will receive the result of this operation through callback defined in `m2minterfaceobserver.h` which you should be handling in your application.
+Because this is an asynchronous operation, you will receive the result of this operation through callback defined in `m2minterfaceobserver.h` which you are handling in your application.

-If the de-register operation is successful and client is successfully unregistered from mbed Device Server information, your application will receive the following callback:
+If the unregister operation is successful and the client is successfully unregistered from mbed Device Server information, your application will receive the following callback:

 ```
 void object_unregistered(M2MSecurity *server_object)
 ```

-The `M2MSecurity *server_object` informs to which mbed Device Server the client has just de-registered.
+The `M2MSecurity *server_object` informs from which mbed Device Server the client has just unregistered.

-If the de-registration operation fails for some reason, you will receive the following callback:
+If the unregistration operation fails for some reason, you will receive the following callback:

 ```
 void error(M2MInterface::Error error)